go-PeyBot/.github/profile/README.md

 # [PeyBot](https://www.peybot.tk)
-Your server, your actions, your commands.
+Your rules, your actions, your commands.

 ### A Reliable Bot
 PeyBot doesn't sell or give users' data to third-party companies